DonWachsmalstift/Desy_Felix_2023/logbook_day_2.md

 nothing changed only the wire was a bit loose at the connecting luster terminal

 10:35 starting cooling down to 350 °C
+350 reached at 10:53 (frame 242), then starting flushing with He for 15 minutes